brianshumate/ansible-jepsen/README.md

 Run `lein test` again to finish downloading the dependencies and think of an excuse to get a speedier machine with 16GB of RAM and pray to the VirtualBox globs or run this project on some decent virtual machines. ;)

+**NOTE**: If the test fails on the same JAR each time, then it could be possible that the JAR actually has not yet been pushed to Clojars.

 ## License